dandani-cs/thesisprototype/README.md

 The model weights for the YOLOv3 Face Detector and CapsNet Mask Classifier are in this [drive link](https://drive.google.com/drive/folders/18JsqyM3uuOPVExl3nN0tHUM0iu1MBFCX?usp=sharing).

-Download the folder and place inside the repository folder.
+Download the weights and place them inside the models folder inside the repository folder.